dcunited001/dcunited001.github.io/_posts/2016-06-17-divergents-and-directional-antennae-2-measurement-and-inference.md

 process information, the significance of which it doesn't need conscious awareness.
-Yes, bias is a huge problem in machine learning, but given enough processing power and enough of the right kind of data, it will always produce frighteningly accuracte inferences about systems.
+Yes, bias is a huge problem in machine learning, but given enough processing power and enough of the right kind of data, it will always produce frighteningly accurate inferences about systems.

 ## Noise Injection X Statistical Imaging